-Agatha Veale is an emerging artist working in Montreal, QC who uses sculptural materials as a conceptual framework for discourse surrounding questions of sex, gender, and the body and its place in society.
-She has recently completed a double Honours B.A. in Fine Arts Studio and History & Global Studies at Bishop's University.
-She has an undergraduate certificate in Arts Management and will be continuing her studies in Arts Leadership at Queen’s University in September 2020.
+Agatha Veale is an emerging artist working in Montreal, QC who uses sculptural and textile materials as a conceptual framework for discourse surrounding questions of sex, gender, and the body and its place in society.
+She holds a double Honours B.A. in Fine Arts Studio and History & Global Studies from Bishop's University as well as an undergraduate certificate in Arts Management.
+She completed a Master's degree in Arts Leadership at Queen's University.
 She was the Artistic Director of the Bishop’s University Arts Festival for two years and animated sculpture workshops the two years previous.
 Her work has been exhibited at Pallas/Projects Studios in Dublin as part of Nasty Women Dublin, at various galleries in the Eastern Townships, and at Art Mûr Montreal as part of the annual Fresh Paint / New Construction exhibition featuring Canada's most promising student artists in 2018, 2019, and 2020.
+She is currently based in Montreal, Quebec as the administrative manager at Fonderie Darling, and expanding her artistic practice experimenting with new materials, dyes, and fibre art techniques.

 Confront your discomfort.